Ollie-HB/Ollie-HB/README.md

 #### Client and Relationship Management

-I have a strong track record for working Discenr and unpick their needs, all bult on steady communication and making myself invaluable to their experience with the compnay.
-Foestring relationhsips, ad hoc communication - being able to listen?
+I have extensive experience in working with clinets and delivering a product that matches their requirements.
+Through regular check-ins with donors, ad-hoc communication, and face-to-face meetings, I was able to build strong relationships with all of my top donors when working at Ambiitous about Autism, which led to multiple repeat donations.
+Listening to and understanding what a client wants, what their prefercnes are, and then meeting those needs was key to my role.

-This has been demonstrated in my Bank tech test feedback, where I was able to draw out what the 'client' wanted, and deliver a product that matched their needs - my reveiwer commented "I am absolutely delighted to review this submission.
+My ability to draw out client needs has been demonstrated in my Bank tech test feedback, where I was able to draw out what the 'client' wanted, and deliver a product that matched their needs - my reveiwer commented "I am absolutely delighted to review this submission.
 You have excellent code, tests, documentation, evaluation."
 I also demonstrated the ability to discern and deliver on client needs in my Reviews, where I had the feedback "

-You were asking relevant questions which meant that you were able to clarify the main requirements of the program relatively quickly and you were able to flesh out a really good input-output table with your own examples for test cases.
-This was great as you were able to have a good place to keep track of the requirements that needed to be met and could just simply copy and paste the inputs and outputs into your tests.
+it was noted that I asked "relevant questions which meant that you were able to clarify the main requirements of the program" and was therefore "able to flesh out a really good input-output table with your own examples for test cases."

 You began your information-gathering by first noting down the client brief and the acceptance criteria of the programme.
 This top-down approach results in a better understanding of the core system that the client expects.

-Your representation of the requirements of the system and questioning was sufficiently concise.
-You represented the requirements as acceptance criteria using an input-output table.
-This is an unambiguous representation of the system and allows you to explore the finer details of the programme's expected behaviour as well as potential edge cases.